Nagendra1997/mesibo-documentation/MesiboJsonView.md

 **1. textView**

-TextView as it is clear from name, this type is used to display text in your custom view.
+TextView as it is clear from the name, this type is used to display text in your custom view.

 Here,

 `name` : Its kind of id of the view to find it while performing action.
 `text` : Text that you want to display in Textview `textColor` : Colour of the text.
 Pass hex color code.
-`textSize` : Size of the text, Text size are set in dp.
+`textSize` : Size of the text, Text size is set in dp.
-`textAlignment` : Alignment of the text, `s` for alignment at start, `c` for center and  `e` for alignmment at end.
+`textAlignment` : Alignment of the text, `s` for alignment at the start, `c` for center and  `e` for alignment at end.

 ```java
 {